WHAT YOU SHOULD KNOW:

 - If your wound is covered with a bandage: Bandages keep your wound clean and protected.
 They can also prevent swelling.
 Leave your bandage on as long as directed.
 Ask when and how to change your bandage.
 Be careful not to wrap the bandage or tape too tightly.
 This could cut off blood flow and cause more injury.

-- If your wound was closed with staples: Remove the bandage over your staples and gently clean with soap and water 24 to 48 hours after your injury.
+- If your wound was closed with staples or stitches: Remove the bandage over the area and gently clean with soap and water 24 to 48 hours after your injury.
+Pat the area dry and cover again with a clean dressing.

 - If your wound was closed with wound tape: You may have wound tape or medical strips to hold your wound closed.
 Keep the area clean and dry.
 The strips will usually fall off on their own after several days.